wombatonfire/veeam-powershell/Move-TenantBackupFiles/README.md

 ### Known issues

-- Script fails on tenants with subtenants.
-This happens because of the differences in folder structure on the repository for tenants with and without subtenants.
-Currently, there is no workaround.
-Support for tenants with subtenants will be added in the next version.
+- If a tenant has a Cloud Connect backup job, named "Users", and subtenants are later created for the tenant, then a "Users" subfolder in the tenant folder on the repository will contain backup files for the job as well as subtenant folders.
+This breaks repository rescan, because the rescan process does not expect subfolders in a folder with backup files.
+In this case, if we move the backup files for the "Users" job, the job will start to fail.
+To prevent job failure in such scenario, the backup files in the "Users" folder will not be moved.
+Only the subtenant folders will be processed.